 Animaniacs did this too, with Yakko using Wakko as a Gatling gun to shoot malted milk balls at a candy store owner.

 In the special "Atlantis Squarepantis" episode of SpongeBob SquarePants, Sandy use Spongebob as a shield, Patrick as a boomerang, Squidward as gun,and Mr. Krabs as a sword/chainsaw against the Atlantean guards.

-Teen Titans character Kole can turn her body into crystal, and is subsequently used as a bludgeon by her partner Gnarrk.
+Teen Titans character Kole, like the comic book version mentioned above, can turn her body into crystal, and is subsequently used as a bludgeon by her partner Gnarrk.